 Pho noodle can be used in other forms too like Pho Cuon – pho rolls – for an example.
 This dish is famous no less than Pho yet is different in the way it’s made and the way we eat.
 The Pho is cut into rectangles and wrapped fried beef and fresh herbs.
 A bowl of dipping sweetened fish sauce is the whole point.
-There is a myth that Pho Cuon was invented just a decade ago, after a pho restaurant ran out of broth.
-Now it has become very popular summer dish.
+There is a myth that Pho Cuon was invented just a decade ago after a pho restaurant ran out of the broth.
+Now it has become a very popular summer dish.

 Pho Cuon Huong Mai – 25 Ngu Xa, Ba Dinh, Hanoi and around Truc Bach Lake are good places to taste this dish.

-Banh Xeo or Vietnamese sizzling pancake is actually originated from the south but over the time it got very popular in Hanoi and became one of the must-eat dish when you visit the capital.
+Banh Xeo or Vietnamese sizzling pancake is actually originated from the south but over the time it got very popular in Hanoi and became one of the must-eat dishes when you visit the capital.
 The name is literally translated from the sound when frying this cake.
 It is made of rice flour, water, turmeric powder and stuffed with fatty pork, shrimp, and bean sprouts.
 Traditionally Banh Xeo is served wrapped in mustard leaf, lettuce leaves and stuffed with mint, basil and other herbs, dipped in a bowl of diluted fish sauce.
-Once you take a bite, all flavors will explode in your mouth as well as the crispness of the pancake’s crust will make it ten times better.
+Once you take a bite, all flavours will explode in your mouth as well as the crispness of the pancake’s crust will make it ten times better.

-22 Hang Bo is right in the heart of Old Quarter is quite easy to find.
+22 Hang Bo is right in the heart of the Old Quarter is quite easy to find.
 The place is quite small so when it’s crowded, you should order takeout.

 Lau is a popular dish whenever it’s chilly.
-Hanoians are quite passionate about Lau because it’s really a social meal, made for at least two people and very fun when a lot people join.
-A large pot of shimmering broth is put on a gas stove on the table, surrounded by plates of vegetables, beef, chicken, fish, pork, ribs noodles, tofu… all of them will be put into the pot gradually to cook directly.
+Hanoians are quite passionate about Lau because it’s really a social meal, made for at least two people and very fun when a lot of people join.
+A large pot of simmering broth is put on a gas stove on the table, surrounded by plates of vegetables, beef, chicken, fish, pork, ribs noodles, tofu… all of them will be put into the pot gradually to cook directly.
 When the things put in the pot are well-done, a skimmer spoon will be used to get them out and to put them on another plate.
 You will have a plate and a bowl to eat the goodies and the soup.
-Lau has many types – mixed (has everything in it), seafood Lau, chicken Lau, beef Lau….
-This dish can be found around Hanoi, every big restaurant serves it, some streets where Lau dominates can be named such as Phung Hung, Truc Bach, Pho Duc Chinh.
+Lau has many types – mixed (has everything in it), seafood Lau, chicken Lau, beef Lau… This dish can be found around Hanoi, every big restaurant serves it, some streets where Lau dominates can be named such as Phung Hung, Truc Bach, Pho Duc Chinh.

 Bun Dau is such a sweetheart to Hanoians, to foreigners it’s the smelliest food in Vietnam (asides from durian) but everyone agrees on the super delicious taste of the food once you can get used to the smell.
 Bun Dau is a textbook Vietnamese street food – from long ago the dish has been served on the sidewalks by the vendors.
 It only has vermicelli noodle, fried tofu and fermented shrimp paste back then.
 Nowadays, people add boiled pork, cha com and cooked viscera to the dish.
-The shrimp paste always needs lime (at least) and chili to make it lightened and more flavorful.
-And when all add together, it does make magic in your mouth.
+The shrimp paste always needs lime (at least) and chilli to make it lightened and more flavorful.
+And when all added together, it does make magic in your mouth.
 You dip just a bit of the noodle and tofu in the paste before eating; don’t forget a leave of Vietnamese balm which can’t be missed when enjoying Bun Dau.

-Bun Dau vendors and restaurants are everywhere around Old Quarter.
+Bun Dau vendors and restaurants are everywhere around the Old Quarter.
 Find the ladies carrying two baskets on a bamboo pole with a pan with a lot of tofu inside; and restaurants with “Bun Dau” on its name.
 Hang Khay street has some serious quality of Bun Dau you should try out.
 Expect to pay from 15,000 to 45,000 VND depending what you want to have besides fried tofu.